Terms & Conditions – Courses

 All products remain the property of Ceramic Forms (the vendor) until full payment has been fully made.

-When you shop online you have the right to a “cooling-off” period of 14 calendar days where you can withdraw from the sale and return your piece.
+When you shop online in the EU you have the right to a “cooling-off” period of 14 calendar days where you can withdraw from the sale and return your piece.
 If your order has been dispatched or collected, you will have to return the product in order to receive a refund and you must pay for the cost of returning the piece.

 Sales policies may be amended at any time.
 Errors and omissions excepted.